Bride buying: Bride-buying in Africa

 One thing many individuals in Africa disagree on is bride-buying.
-In Africa, bride-buying tends to work out against women's best interest, causing many to feel a sense of gender inequality as well as a lack in the women's rights sector.
+In Africa, bride-buying tends to work out against women's best interest, causing many to feel a sense of gender inequality as well as a lack of progress in the women's rights sector.
 In East Africa, some marriages involve transfer of valuable properties that are delivered from the families of the groom and gifted to the families of the bride.
 Certain phrases like bride-pricing, dowry, bride-wealth, and some indigenous words: "lobolo", "mala", "bogadi", and "chiko" all make up different codes of bride purchases.